content-left-bg.png

 PublishingPageContent

-• access and participate in a high-quality education and fully engage in the curriculum alongside their similar-aged peers
+All Queensland state school students have a right to attend their local state school, access and participate in high-quality education and fully engage in the curriculum alongside their similar-aged peers, supported by reasonable adjustments.

 Who are students with disability?